The motorhome is still parked at Moose Lodge #1283. We expect to leave here later this morning.

 022

-The red dot on the below map shows our approximate location in the State of West Virginia.
+The red dot on the below map shows our approximate location in the State of Michigan.
 You may double left-click the map to make it larger…

 “Life is like riding a bicycle.
 To keep your balance you must keep moving”…Albert Einstein